angel3p/cv/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Univercity of Science and Technology
+  - name: University of Science and Technology
     url: http://www.iust.ac.ir

 # Short bio (displayed in user profile at end of posts)